 Due to the complexity of design of the cartridge seal assemblies, seal disassembly for the purpose of reuse is not recommended.
-Replacement seals include the shaft sleeve, seat sleeve and all O-rings.
+Replacement seals include the shaft sleeve, intermediate seat sleeve and all O-rings.
 Replace the complete cartridge seal when leakage occurs.

-See PUMP REASSEMBLY, and assemble the housing assembly (04), backhead kit (06) and rotor/shaft assembly (03).
+See Pump Reassembly, Section E, and assemble the housing assembly (04), backhead kit (06) and rotor/shaft assembly (03).